steviet108/Crypto-Prophecy/README.md

 ---
 ![Fintech-image](./images/crypto_image.png)

 This is an application to analyze historical data on a specific cryptocurrency to help investors decide if they want to include it in their portfolio.
-The user will be able to interact with the web application.
-The user selects what coin they would like to analyze and is given metrics and predictive models to help decide if its a good asset to hold.
+We designed the app to run on Streamlit to make it more interactive and fun.
+We have 5 Dashboards that help the user analyze there favorite crypto.

 ***
 ## Technologies